harshrawat22202/demo/README.md

 We have made 8 scenes and only gameWindow has a separate controller .
 We have used AniamtionTimer to detect collision with platform and catching of cherries .

 ## Multithreading
-We have used multithreading in playing music in background and used Animation timer for detection of collisions
+We have used multithreading in playing music in parallel in background and used Animation timer for detection of collisions

+## Saving of score and high scores
+data.txt and reload.txt are important for saving and revival of player using cherries without this file it wouldn't be possible here we save the score of the player and number of cherries earned in first 2 lines respectively .
+HiScore.txt save high score of a player .
+Initially contents of reload.txt is 100 entry in HiScore.txt is 0
+data.txt has initial entry of 0 in first line and 0 in second line .